Python bindings

 timeline

 In a notebook, evaluating timeline renders an SVG preview.
-Timeline.to_sequence(...) returns the generated PulsePins text sequence for inspection or manual editing.
+Timeline.to_sequence(...) returns the generated PulsePins text sequence for inspection or manual editing; pass include_final=True for upload-ready finite pulse programs that return owned channels to their resting value.
 Timeline.to_csv() / Timeline.from_csv(...) use the same channel,bit,start,duration,color pulse-table CSV format as the browser Timeline Composer.
 Timeline.to_draft_json() / Timeline.from_draft_json(...) use the browser draft JSON format.
-Timeline.to_vcd(...) exports a scalar VCD trace for waveform viewers.
+Timeline.to_vcd(...) exports a scalar Value Change Dump (VCD) trace for waveform viewers.
 Same-channel overlapping pulses are rejected; adjacent pulses are allowed.

 Runnable examples: